-The first bombs of World War Two were dropped on Singapore soil on 8 December 1941.1 61 people were killed and 133 others injured.2 This was followed by a swift Japanese invasion from the north in Malaya two months later.3 Local forces and the British military were completely overwhelmed by the sheer numbers of the Japanese army and surrendered a mere week later.4 Singapore was renamed Syonan-To, or Light of the South, in an occupation which lasted a dreadful 3 years and 7 months.5
+World War Two came to Singapore when the first bombs were dropped on the island on 8 December 1941.1 61 people were killed and 133 others injured that day.2 This was followed by a swift Japanese invasion from the north two months later.3 Local forces and the British military were completely overwhelmed by the Japanese army and surrendered after just one week.4 Singapore was renamed Syonan-To, or Light of the South, during an occupation which lasted for three years and seven months.5

 The end of an era